Print

 Instructions

-1. Preheat: Set the smoker to 225 degrees F.
+1. Preheat: Preheat the smoker to 225 degrees F.

-6. Smoke: Place the roasting pan on the smoker and close the lid.
-Let smoke 60-70 minutes at 225 degrees F. Then turn the smoker temperature up to 350 degrees F. Let the turkey smoke until it reaches an internal temperature of 165 degrees at it’s thickest part.
+6. Smoke: Place the entire roasting pan on the smoker and close the lid.
+Let smoke 60-70 minutes at 225 degrees F. Then turn the smoker temperature up to 350 degrees F. Let the turkey smoke until it reaches an internal temperature of 165 degrees F at it’s thickest part.
 Melt the last 1/4 cup of butter and use to baste the turkey every 20 minutes.

 9. Serve: Carve the turkey and serve immediately!